An R package for Plasmodium vivax molecular correction via statistical genetic inference of

 Installation

-# Install Pv3Rs from GitHub
+# Install Pv3Rs from CRAN:

 # Load and attach Pv3Rs